ADHD & the Intersection of

 Week 1 – Introduction & Lived Experience

-How has ADHD / neurodivergence impacted your life?
-Exploring early experiences, strengths, challenges, and patterns while establishing group norms and safety.
+Identify how ADHD / neurodivergence has impacted your life.
+Reflect on early experiences, strengths, challenges, and patterns while establishing group norms and safety.

 Week 2 – Labels & Internalized Narratives